-The beauty of trying to navigate fast food restaurants on a special diet lies in the fact that menus, and the ingredients that make them, are public knowledge — making your job eating at one of these low carb restaurants pretty easy!
+The beauty of trying to navigate fast food restaurants on any meal plan lies in the fact that menus, and the ingredients that make them, are public knowledge — making your job of eating at one of these low carb fast food restaurants WAY easier!

 Low Carb McDonalds

 Not exactly a beacon of healthy eating, low carb McDonalds is more of a last resort than a frequented spot.